CoreyRDean/media-server/README.md

 - `PGID`: The group ID for the group running the containers
 - `UMASK`: The umask for the user running the containers
 - `TZ`: The timezone for the containers
+- `DOMAIN`: The domain name for the server

 ## Starting the Services on Boot